aadithyanr/aadithyanr/README.md

 <hr />

-Hiya, I'm **Aadithyan** — an entrepreneur and a software developer with a soft spot for design systems and user interfaces. ✨
+Hiya, I'm **Aadithyan** — an entrepreneur and a software developer with a soft spot for frontend systems and user interfaces. ✨

 Currently, I'm building the world's first peer-peer learning platform with the incredible team at [Tangled](https://tangled.ae).